ONSdigital/dp-compose/v2/README.md

 ..some checks are run...
 $ make clone          # clone the relevant repos ...git clone activity for the repos in this stack...
+$ make init           # patch/prep the relevant repos
 ```

 Please follow the instructions in [stacks README](./stacks/README.md) for more information on running each stack.

-Note that before starting a stack you should stop any other stack running.
+**Note: before starting a stack you should stop any other stack running.**

 ## Structure